rekha-balan/azure-docs-test2-pr.nl-NL/articles/traffic-manager/traffic-manager-point-internet-domain.md

 ms.workload: infrastructure-services
 ms.date: 10/11/2016
 ms.author: kumud
-ms.openlocfilehash: 0322b3510cfd4f94031d8c1db8f1cc032b997fa8
+ms.openlocfilehash: 63a78332742dcefab20401575b1df0e23c06aa78
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44562720"
+ms.locfileid: "44789027"
 ---
 # <a name="point-a-company-internet-domain-to-an-azure-traffic-manager-domain"></a>Point a company Internet domain to an Azure Traffic Manager domain

 When you create a Traffic Manager profile, Azure automatically assigns a DNS name for that profile.
 To use a name from your DNS zone, create a CNAME DNS record that maps to the domain name of your Traffic Manager profile.
 You can find the Traffic Manager domain name in the **General** section on the Configuration page of the Traffic Manager profile.

-For example, to point name www.contoso.com to the Traffic Manager DNS name contoso.trafficmanager.net, you would create the following DNS resource record:
+For example, to point name `www.contoso.com` to the Traffic Manager DNS name `contoso.trafficmanager.net`, you create the following DNS resource record:

     www.contoso.com IN CNAME contoso.trafficmanager.net